Q&A & Flashcards Available

 • The cell is the fundamental structural and functional unit of all living beings.

-• It is the smallest part of an organism capable of independent existence and performing essential life functions.
+• It is the smallest part of the body of an organism capable of independent existence and essential life functions.

-• Antony van Leeuwenhoek: Constructed the first simple microscope using a single biconvex lens (magnifying up to 200 times).
+• Antony van Leeuwenhoek: Constructed the first simple microscope using a single biconvex lens, magnifying objects up to 200 times.

-• Robert Hooke: Developed a compound microscope using two lenses.
-He examined a thin slice of cork and observed "boxlike" compartments, coining the term "cells" (meaning empty rooms).
+• Robert Hooke: Developed the compound microscope (using two lenses).
+He examined a thin slice of cork and observed tiny "box-like" compartments, coining the term "cells".

-• Electron Microscope: Uses beams of electrons bent by magnets, achieving magnifications over 200,000 times.
+• Electron Microscope: A modern invention using beams of electrons bent by magnets, offering a magnification of over 200,000 times.

 3. The Cell Theory

-• Rudolf Virchow later added that all cells arise from pre-existing cells.
+• Rudolf Virchow added a crucial point in 1858, stating that all cells arise from pre-existing cells.

 • The cell is the smallest structural unit of all living things.